Peru hopes to become ECOWAS observer - Ambassador Portocarrero

 “As you know, the Pacific Alliance is composed of Peru, Mexico, Colombia and Chile,” she added.

-The ambassador made the announcement when she addressed a reception at the embassy’s
+The ambassador made the announcement when she addressed a reception at the embassy’s in Accra on Wednesday to mark the 197th anniversary of the independence of the Republic of Peru.

 Ambassador Portocarrero stated that to date, Peru had removed 92 per cent of common customs tariffs, eliminated the requirement for visas within the group, established the Latin American Stock Market and a successful Education Scholarship Programme.